Fast Estimation of the Composite Link Model for Multidimensional Grouped Counts: Applications

 To obtain our results, we used $c_1=19$ $B$-splines over the age domain and $c_2=12$ $B$-splines over the time domain.
 The penalty term in \eqref{eq:Pterm} was constructed using second-order differences, with smoothing parameters set to $(\lambda_1, \lambda_2)=(10, 1000)$.
 Under these settings, the effective dimension of the estimated model was determined to be 65, derived from an initial dataset of $n_1n_2=228$ data points and an estimated latent vector $\bm{\gamma}$ of length $m_1m_2=5700$.

+For illustrative purposes, we additionally apply a standard two-dimensional $P$-spline smoothing technique directly to the original ungrouped mortality data.
+The resulting estimates are shown as dashed lines in Figure~\ref{fig:ActualSmoothRatesYears}.
+This smoothed surface, obtained from the full-resolution data (5,700 data points), serves as a reference benchmark.
+It enables a visual and quantitative comparison to the estimates produced by the proposed PCLM when fitted to substantially more coarsely grouped data (228 aggregated observations).
+This comparison helps assess the model's ability to recover the essential structure and temporal evolution of the underlying mortality surface, even in the presence of considerable information loss due to aggregation.

-The original procedure proposed by \cite{ThompsonBakerCLM1981}, later adopted by \cite{Eilers2007}, and the approach proposed here for estimating a Penalized Composite Link Model both produce equivalent outcomes.
-However, the proposed GLAM algorithm offers a significant advantage.
+To estimate the PCLM on the coarsely grouped data, we implement both the original iterative procedure introduced by \citet{ThompsonBakerCLM1981} and later extended by \citet{Eilers2007}, as well as the computationally efficient approach proposed in this paper.
+While both methods produce equivalent results, thereby confirming the correctness of our implementation, the proposed GLAM algorithm offers a significant advantage.
 Its primary strength lies in its exceptional computational efficiency, making it a superior choice for large-scale applications.
-In the previous two-dimensional illustrative dataset, fitting the model with the proposed method and described settings takes approximately 0.75 seconds, compared to 7.7 seconds for the original algorithm (tested on a portable personal computer with an Intel i7-10610U processor, 1.8 GHz, and 16 GB of RAM).
-Notably, computing the variance-covariance matrices accounts for about 35\% and 75\% of the overall computational time for the proposed and original approach, respectively.
-Excluding this step, the time required for model fitting alone is reduced to about 1.6 seconds for the original method and just 0.11 seconds for the proposed approach.
+In the previous two-dimensional illustrative dataset, fitting the model with the proposed method and described settings takes approximately 0.14 seconds, compared to 7.9 seconds for the original algorithm.
+Notably, computing the variance-covariance matrices accounts for about 24\% and 79\% of the overall computational time for the proposed and original approach, respectively.
+Excluding this step, the time required for model fitting alone is reduced to about 1.7 seconds for the original method and just 0.11 seconds for the proposed approach.
 Furthermore, the proposed approach is highly efficient in terms of data storage.
-The \texttt{R} workspace containing all data and outcomes requires only 3.1 MB with the proposed method, whereas the conventional algorithm demands a substantially larger file size of 256 MB.
+With the proposed method, the combined size of all relevant \texttt{R} objects used for data and estimation is only 4.4 MB, compared to 284 MB required by the conventional algorithm, a substantial reduction in memory usage.

 Although these improvements may seem modest given current computational power, the proposed approach offers a clear resolution to potential storage limitations and delivers remarkable speed enhancements, achieving gains by orders of magnitude over direct evaluation.
 Furthermore, in practical applications, the search for optimal smoothing parameters often involves numerous repetitions of the scoring algorithm, where the substantial reduction in computational time becomes increasingly impactful.